Worth It? Complete Guide to MSC Cruises Drink Packages (Updated)

 Alcoholic Packages

-MSC offers several different options for those wanting to drink their fill of cocktails and beer on the ship.
-This includes the Easy Package, the Easy Plus Package, and the Premium Extra Package.
+MSC used to offer several different options for those wanting to drink their fill of cocktails and beer on the ship.
+It has now removed the Easy Package and Easy Plus Package, and now offers only the Premium Extra Package.

 Easy Package: This deal offers selected drinks aboard the ship.
 Your options are somewhat limited, but it does include some beers, well cocktails, house wines, soft drinks, juices, bottled mineral water, and coffees.
-(A sample of the included drinks is shown later in this article.)
+(Note: This package has now been removed from new bookings but if already booked, it will be honored.)

 Easy Plus Package: A step above the Easy Package is the Easy Plus Package.
-This package offers drinks up to $10 per glass.
 Here you’ll find a much wider selection with cocktails, wines, and beers, as well as sodas, juices, energy drinks, and more.
+(Note: This package has now been removed from new bookings but if already booked, it will be honored.)

-Premium Extra Package: MSC’s top-of-the-line package is called Premium Extra.
-With this package (which is also the most expensive) you get drinks by the glass up to $16 each.
-This package is the most similar to drink packages found on other lines where you have the widest number of options across the ship.
+Premium Extra Package: After the revamp of offerings, MSC’s sole alcoholic drink package is known as Premium Extra.
+With this package you get drinks by the glass up to $16 each.
 If you want a beer, cocktail, wine, specific brands of liquor, water, coffee, energy drinks, juices, and more, it’s almost surely included in this offer.

 Non-Alcoholic Packages